-Requirements for Off-Campus Commuters
+Requirements for Off-Campus Local Commuters

-- The Housing Office reserves the right to approve or not approve a request to reside off-campus.
-Any student who is not allowed to reside off-campus is required to live on-campus in order to be enrolled at Westmont.
+- Approval to reside off-campus must be granted by Housing.
+If not granted, requests will be waitlisted or denied.
+The Housing Office reserves the right to approve or not approve a request to reside off-campus.
+Any student who is not allowed to reside off-campus is required to live on-campus as a condition of enrollment at Westmont.

 - Students who reside off-campus are expected to model the lifestyle and follow the expectations articulated in our Community Life Statement and Community Standards (see Student Handbook).
 One concern is the potential negative impact on neighbors by events or parties which are noisier than what is acceptable within the neighborhood.
 Governmental authorities and Westmont will hold off-campus commuters responsible for any negative consequences attributed to their guests or events.
 Hosts must ensure that no one under 21 years of age consumes alcohol at the residence, and that no one 21 years of age or older drinks excessively.
 Disciplinary action for such violations includes the full range of sanctions, including expulsion.

 - For sophomores who wish to reside off-campus, transportation to campus may be difficult since the only a limited number of parking permits are available for sophomores (See Parking).
 Living off-campus does not necessarily improve one's "chances" for getting a parking permit.
 Due to this transportation restriction, the college discourages sophmores from living off-campus.
 Frankly, it is difficult for sophomores to obtain approval to reside off-campus since the available spots are generally taken by seniors.

 - Students should not make any rental commitments or obligations until Housing grants the request to live off-campus.